-Historically, Highland Dancing in the South Africa has been in evidence as far back as the 1920s with the first recorded South African championships having been held in 1932.
-Originally, highland dancing activities in the country were governed by the Federated Caledonian Society of Southern Africa, but documentary evidence points to the OBHD(SA) being formed during the period 1961 to 1963, from which time it became the recognised governing body of highland dancing in South Africa.
-The OBHD(SA) is proud to be an Affiliated Member of the Scottish Official Board of Highland Dancing.
+Highland Dancing in the country has been in evidence as far back as the 1930’s with the first recorded South African championships having been held in 1932.
+The OBHD(SA) was established in the early sixties, from which time it became the recognised governing body of highland dancing in South Africa.
+The OBHD(SA) is an Affiliated Member of the Scottish Official Board of Highland Dancing.

 Dancers, teachers and adjudicators travel across the country to participate in competitions and workshops in Cape Town, Durban, East London, Johannesburg, Port Elizabeth and Knysna.
 Highland Games are often held in conjunction with Pipe Band Competitions.
 The South African Highland Dancing Championship, the premier event on the Highland Dancing calendar, is held in September attracting both International dancers as well as dancers from around the country .

 As well as competing at the World Championship held at Cowal Highland Gathering in Dunoon, Scotland and various other Highland Dancing competitions as far away as Canada, our dancers have also participated in Military Tattoos both here and at various cities around the world.

 There are four principal highland dances :

 THE HIGHLAND FLING

 Said to originate in the 18th Century and to be derived from the antics of a stag on a Scottish hillside, the arms raised during the dance are to resemble the antlers of a deer.